Programme

 Why Does Civil Society Continue to Matter?
 Civil-military Relations as crisis management in Ukraine´s War of Defense, 2022 and Onwards

-Panel 3B-7: Blurring the lines.
-How the Russian state and civil society make sense of each other
+Panel 3B-7: Blurring the Lines.
+How the Russian State and Civil Society Make Sense of Each Other

 Chair: Mariia Vasilevskaia (OVD-Info)

-Daria Kololenko (OVD-Info& Daria Rud (Independent Researcher)
+Daria Kololenko (OVD-Info& Daria Rud (Participating in Individual Capacity)

 Data analysis, transitional justice or life prohibition: different optics for seeing political repressions in (non)experts